jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

 ### 139 Late payment interest charged on unpaid amount
 (1) A borrower is liable to pay late payment interest on each unpaid amount if that unpaid amount is $334 or more (or any other level prescribed by regulations).
 (2) Late payment interest is calculated, charged, and added to a borrower's unpaid amount as follows:
-  (a) 0.843% of the unpaid amount on the day after its due date; and (b) 0.843% of the unpaid amount as at each day that falls 1 month after the day on which late payment interest is imposed under paragraph (a) or under this paragraph.
+  (a) the late payment interest rate multiplied by the unpaid amount on the day after its due date; and (b) the late payment interest rate multiplied by the unpaid amount as at each day that falls 1 month after the day on which late payment interest is imposed under paragraph (a) or under this paragraph.
+(3) In this section, late payment interest rate means the base interest rate plus 4%, calculated as an equivalent monthly rate expressed as a percentage and truncated to 3 decimal places.

 ### 140 Notification of late payment interest
 The Commissioner must, as soon as practicable after charging late payment interest, give the borrower charged with that interest written notice of the amount of that interest.

-### 141 Monthly late payment interest written off if instalment arrangement complied with
+### 141 Late payment interest reduced if instalment arrangement complied with
 (1) This section applies if—
   (a) a borrower is liable to pay late payment interest on an unpaid amount under section 139; and (b) the borrower has entered into an instalment arrangement in relation to the unpaid amount in accordance with section 154.
-(2) The unpaid amount continues to be subject to late payment interest despite the instalment arrangement.
-(3) However, the borrower's unpaid amount is reduced by the amount of all late payment interest that accrued on the unpaid amount under section 139(2)(b) during the period of the instalment arrangement if—
-  (a) the instalment arrangement ends; and
-  (b) the borrower met his or her obligations under the instalment arrangement.
+(2) For each month that the borrower meets his or her obligations under the instalment arrangement, any late payment interest that the borrower is liable to pay on the unpaid amount for that month must be calculated as if, in the definition of late payment interest rate in section 139(3), the reference to base interest rate plus 4% were a reference to base interest rate plus 2%.
+(3) However, subsection (2) applies only to the days in a month during which an instalment arrangement applies.

 **Matters of general application to interest**